Types of Furnace Humidifiers

 There are various options for point-of-use (countertop and console) style humidifiers, however, they are typically regarded as troublesome to maintain and costly to operate as they need to be tended to on a daily basis for refills, etc. Furthermore, they are designed only to cover single rooms, not an entire home.
 Accordingly, this analysis focuses on whole house furnace mounted central humidifiers.

 Drum humidifiers with a foam or sponge pad

 We are all familiar with these old relics.
 Foam pad or drum whole house humidifiers are common evaporative units for forced-air systems (furnace mounted whole house humidifier).
-A simple sponge attached to a rotating wheel dips into a reservior of water (controlled by a float) and warm air from the furance is passed through the sponge and picks up moisture which is then delivered to the duct work and out to your home.
+A simple sponge attached to a rotating wheel dips into a reservoir of water (controlled by a float) and warm air from the furnace is passed through the sponge and picks up moisture which is then delivered to the duct work and out to your home.
 They put as much moisture into the air as it will absorb and are generally controlled by a humidistat.

 The problem with this style of humidifier is obvious.
-Within a short period of time, the sponge becomes encrusted with sediments and minerals and the pad turns hard and abrassive.
+Within a short period of time, the sponge becomes encrusted with sediments and minerals and the pad turns hard and abrasive.
 The minerals eventually block or reduce the flow of air through the media resulting in a loss of evaporative capacity and little or no humidity is added to the air.
 The water then stagnates in the reservoir creating a potential breeding ground for microbiological contaminants such as mold spores, bacteria, and viruses.

 Before settling on my current unit (not a drum/pad style humidifier), I had the nasty experience of living in a home with 2 different models of drum humidifiers with evaporative sponges/pads.
 Both proved to be an utter waste of time and money even though they were relatively cheap to purchase.
 I guess you get what you pay for...